boyang2022/pyaedt-toolkit-template/doc/source/Getting_started.rst

       python

 #.
-Open AEDT and create a conical horn antenna by run this command:
+Open AEDT and draw a box in a random position by run these commands:

     .. code:: python